2blackbelts/eventbrite-api/README.md

 # Eventbrite API WordPress Plugin

-The Eventbrite API plugin brings the power of Eventbrite to WordPress, for both users and developers.
+Eventbrite API plugin for Wordpress.
+Altered for non-compatible themes.
+The Eventbrite from Automattic is a fantastic plugin.
+All credit belongs to Automattic.
+This version carries the small changes I needed to make for a non-eventbrite-compatible theme to work.

 ## Overview